-6K.
+7J.
 Are there potential adverse effects not covered above?
-If so, what are they and how would they be addressed and mitigated?
+If so what are they and how would they be addressed and mitigated?
 (The Council's response should address key issues raised in the representations).

-Matters raised in representations include the impacts of developing a greenfield site, including impacts on biodiversity, landscape and loss of Green Belt, school provision, other local services, and impacts on traffic and transport.
+Matters raised in representations include the impacts of developing a greenfield site, including impacts on biodiversity (notably the woodland), landscape and loss of Green Belt, school provision, other local services and impacts on traffic and transport.

-The loss of Green Belt is considered in the answer to Questions 6B-D above.
+The loss of Green Belt is considered in answer to Questions 7B-7D above.